Thermodynamics of interacting hard rods on a lattice: Introduction

-Despite its important role in the developement of the classical theory of fluids, only few results are available for hard rods with interaction beyond the hard core exclusion \cite{Percus:1989,Vanderlick/etal:1989, Brannock/Percus:1996,Percus:1997,Mortazavifar/Oettel:2017}, and the thermodynamics of these systems have been very rarely invoked in the literature.
-Even more, results for lattice systems are scarcity.
-The lattice description of classical fluids \cite{Lafuente/Cuesta} are shown to be simple and very useful in many cases such DNA denaturation \cite{Azbel:1979}, fluids in porous media \cite{Kierlik/etal:2001}, glasses \cite{Biroli/Mezard:2001} and roughening phenomena \cite{Chui/Weeks:1981}.
-Thus, it is our aim in this paper set up a gerenal formalism for treating lattice hard rods with interactions in the isobaric ensemble \cite{Bishop/Boonstra:1983} that it suitable for numerical implementation.
-Then, a detailed numerical studies of three cases will be presented.
-The paper is organized as fellow: we consider first the general problem of hard rods with arbitrary nearest neighbor and long range interactions.
-Then we make applications the pure hard rods system, hard rods with gravitational attraction and Bose gas of hard rods which plays a dominant role in the formation of many one dimensional structures.
+Despite its important role in the development of the classical theory of fluids, only a few results are available for hard rods with interaction beyond the hard-core exclusion \cite{Percus:1989,Vanderlick/etal:1989, Brannock/Percus:1996,Percus:1997,Mortazavifar/Oettel:2017}, and the thermodynamics of these systems have been very rarely invoked in the literature \cite{Harnau/Dietrich:2007}.
+Even more, results for lattice systems are scarce.
+The lattice description of classical fluids \cite{Lafuente/Cuesta,Bakhti/etal:2018} are shown to be simple and very useful in many cases such DNA denaturation \cite{Azbel:1979}, fluids in porous media \cite{Kierlik/etal:2001}, glasses \cite{Biroli/Mezard:2001} and roughening phenomena \cite{Chui/Weeks:1981}.
+Thus, it is our aim in this paper to set up a general formalism for treating lattice hard rods with interactions in the isobaric ensemble \cite{Bishop/Boonstra:1983} that it suitable for numerical implementation.
+Then, detailed numerical studies of three cases will be presented.
+The paper is organized as follow: we consider first the general problem of hard rods with an arbitrary nearest neighbor and long-range interactions.
+Then we make applications the pure hard rods system, hard rods with gravitational attraction, and Bose gas of hard rods which plays a dominant role in the formation of many one-dimensional structures.
 We conclude with some outlooks for future work.